 The surficial geology of the Sutton 7.5-Minute Quadrangle was mapped during the summer/fall of 2024.
 Mapping during June was assisted by eight University of Vermont students.
-Almost 2,500 separate field observations were recorded utilizing a digital app and LiDAR hillside imagery and contours as a base map.
-Considerable detail has been added to mapping conducted during the 1960's by Stewart (1956-1966a) at a scale of 1:62,500 and later incorporated into the Surficial Geologic Map of Vermont by (Stewart and MacClintock, 1970).
+Almost 2,500 separate field observations were recorded utilizing a digital app.
+The base map consisted of both LiDAR hillside imagery and contours.
+Considerable detail has been added to 1:62,500-scale mapping conducted during the 1960's by Stewart (1956-1966a), mapping later incorporated into the Surficial Geologic Map of Vermont by (Stewart and MacClintock, 1970).
 A surficial geologic map and four geologic cross-sections compliment this report (Wright, 2025b).

 The Sutton Quadrangles contains a variety of glacial landforms and sediments that formed as the Laurentide ice sheet flowed across northernVermont and then thinned and retreated from the area.
 Glacial striations/chattermarks are poorly preserved on the area's underlying bedrock.
-However, streamlined till bedforms parallel the few striations observed and are oriented generally NNW to SSE.
-These indicate that the ice flow indicators preserved in the quadrangle formed when the ice sheet no longer flowed across the Green Mountains, but instead formed when the ice sheet was topographically controlled and flowed generally south parallel to the regions valleys.
+Streamlined till bedforms compliment the few striation measurements and parallel the generally NNW to SSE trending striations.
+Ice flow indicators preserved in the quadrangle likely formed when the ice sheet no longer flowed across the Green Mountains, but instead formed when the ice sheet was topographically controlled and flowed generally south parallel to the region's valleys.

 Till mantles all of the upland areas.
 Most is dense lodgment till, but some may be till remobilized as debris flows sourced from the steep mountain hillsides.
-Till in the valley bottoms with many very large erratics, particularly south of Lake Willoughby, may be ablation till let down on the ground surface as the ice sheet thinned.
+Till in the valley bottoms with many very large erratics, particularly near the drainage divide south of Lake Willoughby, may be ablation till let down on the ground surface as the ice sheet thinned.
 Most of the till cover is thin, but many areas exist where local stream erosion indicates till thicknesses exceed 20 m.
 Most rocks occurring in the till are sourced locally from metamorphic and intrusive rocks underlying the nearby area.

-During ice retreat rapid summer melting of ice and snow generated large volumes of water that flowed both along the margin of the ice sheet and sub glacially.
-Evidence of ice-marginal drainage are the many channels mapped across the quadrangle.
-While isolated channels occur, most are preserved as subparallel flights as successively lower elevations and may record yearly thinning of the ice sheet.
+During ice retreat rapid summer melting of ice and snow generated large volumes of meltwater that flowed both along the margin of the ice sheet and sub glacially.
+Ice-marginal drainage is inferred from flights of subparallel abandoned channels that angle down slope.
+These may record yearly thinning of the ice sheet.

-Eskers are well-preserved in both valleys cross the quadrangle despite having been extensively quarried from both active and disused gravel pits.
+Subglacial drainage is preserved as eskers.
+Many eskers were mapped in both valleys that cross the quadrangle despite having been extensively quarried from both active and disused gravel pits.
 These and other related ice-contact deposits of sand/gravel comprise the majority of sediments/landforms occupying these valleys particularly near the drainage divides in those valleys and SSE to the quadrangle boundary.
 Both the Sutton and Passumpsic River (West Branch) valleys are broad, low gradient valleys filled with minor alluvium and abundant wetlands.
 While no water wells exist to prove this hypothesis, it seems likely that the modern alluvium and wetlands sediments mapped in these valleys are underlain by braided outwash deposits sourced from till eroded by both ice-marginal and subglacial drainage.
 The valley sides are flanked by terraces composed of either outwash or kame derived stream sediments.